tobys-playground/google-search-query-aws-mlops-pt-2/README.md

 5) CodePipeline will wait for the user's approval before continuing.
 The user can check to see if the model and endpoint are in SageMaker

 6) Once approved, CodePipeline will run a **Lambda function** to store training and artifact details in a simple Model Registry powered by **DynamoDB**
-7) Finally, CodePipeline will **run another Lambda function to create a Lambda Function and an API Gateway via CloudFormation** so that users can invoke the SageMaker endpoint over the Internet.
+7) Finally, CodePipeline will **run another Lambda function to create/update a Lambda Function and an API Gateway via CloudFormation** so that users can invoke the SageMaker endpoint over the Internet.